NFG-Linux/traffic-improver/README.md

 http://www.aicitychallenge.org/2022-track1-download/

 if you're reading this, the github repo was most likely cloned... if not, CLONE THE GITHUB REPO 1ST! then download the zip file and copy the contents held in the train validation and test folders into the corresponding gitrepo folders

+The yolo_models directory should have the yolov8 model weight files; obtained from coursework (not included in repo)